davdar/maam/writeup/paper.markdown

 merely summon some composition of these three monads. _Implementations and proofs for monadic sequencing, state effects, nondeterminism effects, and mappings to an executable transition system will come entirely for free._
-This means that if your language has a different state space than the example in this paper, no added effort is required to construct a monad stack for that language.
+This means that for a language which has a different state space than the example in this paper, no added effort is required to construct a monad stack for that language.

 Flow and path senstivity properties will arise from the _order of composition_ of monad transformers.
 Placing state after nondeterminism (`Sₜ[s] ∘ 𝒫ₜ` or